 Cleaning a camera should make it work better, not create damage to the camera’s components.
 Using things like paper towels or cleaning solutions not specifically designed for cameras could cause ...

 We independently review everything we recommend.
-We may get paid to link out to retailer sites, and when you buy through our links, we may earn a commission.
-Learn more› By Phil Ryan Phil Ryan is a ...
+When you buy through our links, we may earn a commission.
+Learn more› By Phil Ryan Phil Ryan is a writer primarily covering photography gear, printers, ...

 Once you’ve invested in a digital camera or bought new lenses, keeping all the components safe and clean is a high priority.
 Simply storing everything in a cupboard or the original box just won’t do.